hm-lang/core/proposals/README.md

 ```

 Note that we use `;` and `:` as if it were an annotation on the variable name (rather
-than the type) so that we don't have to worry about needlessly complex types like a writeable
+than the type) so that we don't have to worry about needlessly complex types like a writable
 array of a constant integer.
-Constant variables are deeply constant, and writeable
+Constant variables are deeply constant, and writable
 variables are modifiable/reassignable, and we only have to think about this
 (as programmers using the language) at the level of the variable itself,
 not based on the type of the variable.
 The underlying type is the same for both
-readonly and writeable variables (i.e., a writeable type), but the variable is only
+readonly and writable variables (i.e., a writable type), but the variable is only
-allowed to mutate the memory if it is declared as a writeable variable with `;`.
+allowed to mutate the memory if it is declared as a writable variable with `;`.

 ## nullable variable types